✖

 Description

-Celebrates outstanding success in advancing respect and appreciation for engineering within a team’s school or organization and community.
+Celebrates a team who demonstrates outstanding success in advancing respect and appreciation for engineering within a team’s school or organization and community.

 Guidelines